smart-facility/cognicity-server/README.md

 npm run-script coverage
 ```

-This will run istanbul code coverage over the full mocha test harness and produce HTML documentation in the directory `coverage`.
+This will run istanbul code coverage over the full mocha test harness and produce HTML documentation in the directory `coverage` where you can open it with a web browser.

 #### Release